Polymeric Sand Calculator

 Should I use the bag coverage or the calculator volume?

 Use the bag coverage from the product label when you have it.
-The calculator volume helps you understand the math, but the manufacturer coverage is usually the better buying number.
+The calculator volume helps you understand the math, but the exact product label is the number to check before buying.

 Does the site save what I enter?